Aon graduate application tip: how to summarise your understanding of Aon and the job role

 Application form question: summarise your understanding of Aon

 Crucially, however, you might want to demonstrate your understanding by briefly giving your take on Aon, based upon what you’ve found through your research.
 You shouldn’t feel that you have to make some over the top, gloriously positive-sounding judgement, as that can sound a bit hollow.
 The important thing is to be observant.
-Do some sensible searches (eg one that searches top-level and up-to-date topics such as ‘reinsurance trends 2016’ and one that is specific to the employer, for instance ‘reinsurance Aon news’).
-You’ll find reports (including by Aon) that cover the impact of continued low interest rates upon the gap between supply and demand for reinsurance products.
-Where that gap is tight, which factors other than price might make one reinsurance product more attractive than another?
-Where can you find evidence that Aon has control over those factors?
+Do some sensible searches (eg one that searches top-level and up-to-date topics such as ‘reinsurance trends 2017’ and one that is specific to the employer, for instance ‘reinsurance Aon news’).
+You’ll find reports (including by Aon) that cover everything from the impact of the increased number of category four hurricanes to changes in the levels of mergers and acquisitions, and regional reports, eg on Asia or Latin America.

 Aon application form question: summarise your understanding of the role

-Here you need to analyse the job description for the role, considering what:
+Here you need to analyse the job description for the role, considering:

-- The primary purpose or objective of the role is
+- what the primary purpose or objective of the role is

-- You would be doing day to day and the types of projects/products you’d be working on
+- what you would be doing day to day and the types of projects/products you’d be working on

-- The skills that you would use the most in the role
+- what the skills that you would use the most in the role are.

 In essence, you are considering what a successful professional in that role would be like.
 However, it may help you stand out if you think a bit outside the box.